-1. Introduce PIs and managers of NSF LFs and CI Projects to a concise guide for developing and evolving a cybersecurity program that is tailored to the needs for our community.

-2. Elicit discussion and feedback on the same.
+- Introduce PIs and managers of NSF LFs and CI Projects to a concise guide for developing and evolving a cybersecurity program that is tailored to the needs for our community.
+Will frequently refer to documents at: trustedci.org/guide - 2.
+Elicit discussion and feedback on the same.